InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 A former architect turned computational designer, currently developing plugins, add-ins, and standalone applications for the AEC software ecosystem, including Revit, Rhino, Speckle, and Autodesk Platform Services.

-Aiming to become an accomplished AEC software developer with a future goal of becoming a senior software engineer, while deeply understanding product and client needs.
+Aiming to become an accomplished AEC ML|Data Engineer with a future goal of becoming a Senior AEC ML engineer, while deeply understanding product and client needs in the AEC industry.

-I am expanding my skillset to include machine learning and AI engineering, focusing on developing machine learning pipelines in collaboration with ML experts, data scientists, data engineers, and analysts.
+I am expanding my skillset of AEC application development to include Machine learning | AI engineering, focusing on developing machine learning pipelines in collaboration with ML experts, data scientists, data engineers, and analysts.

 My future work would addresses complex AEC problems such as photogrammetry, point cloud processing, construction robotics, computer vision, NLP, image processing, DfMA, and robotic fabrication.
-While currently, I am exploring Structural Engineering applications.
+Currently at TYLin, I am exploring my ML|Data Engineer journey in Structural Engineering applications apart from Application development

 Passionate about AEC 3D datasets, I aim to develop computational design pipelines,and BIM automation pipelines using advanced machine learning and data engineering techniques.
 Currently, I am seeking expertise in machine learning, data sciences, cloud computing, and back-end development, while learning state-of-the-art frameworks and libraries to identify the best technology stack for my goals.